i-zhen/Reactor-C/README.md

 ```
 This command effectively deletes the `bin` directory.

-# Marking #
-The marking will be done by an automated test suite.

 # Part I : Parsing
 The goal of part I is to write a lexical and syntactic analyser - a parser - for a subset of C.